ms1901/CF_Project/README.md

-# CF_Project
+# Collaborative Filtering
-## CARL is a Context-Aware User-Item Representation Learning model for item recommendation.
+## An impementation of "A Context-Aware User-Item Representation Learning for Item Recommendationg".